-Edo State Receives N2.18bn Allocation For LGs - CHANNELS TELEVISION — Nigeria Today
+Obaseki donates N2m to families of victims killed by Fulani herdsmen - Daily Post Nigeria — Nigeria Today

 |

-Edo state governor donates N2 million naira to victims of herdsmen attack
+Edo state governor donates N2 million to victims of herdsmen attack

 Do you something awesome to share with the world?
 Click here to share